About the Foundation

 About the position

-The fellowship is a two-year appointment and is open to those who have completed a minimum of master’s level training in a field related to urban climate resilience, such as environmental studies, public policy or urban planning.
-We are most interested in candidates whose education has included coursework on climate change mitigation and/or adaptation, urban systems and public policy, and who hold a deep commitment to both environmental work and racial equity.
+The Program Officer position is open to those who have completed a minimum of a bachelor’s degree in a field related to urban climate resilience, such as environmental studies, public health, public policy, or urban planning; a master’s degree is strongly preferred.
+We are most interested in candidates whose education and work experience have brought them extensive knowledge of climate change mitigation and/or adaptation, environmental justice, urban water systems, and public policy.
+Candidates must have a demonstrated commitment to and experience advancing racial equity.

-- Contributing to the development of the Environment team’s strategic learning and evaluation infrastructure and practices.
+- Contributing to the learning and evaluation approach for the CREWS strategy.

-- Participating in travel to conferences, convenings and site visits with funding partners as needed.
+- Traveling to conferences, convenings and site visits with grantees and funding partners once coronavirus safety measures allow.

-- Minimum of master’s degree in a field relevant to urban climate resilience.
+- Bachelor’s degree or commensurate experience in a field relevant to urban climate resilience is required; a master’s degree is preferred.

 - Strong project-management skills.

-- The ability to collaborate effectively within and across Kresge program teams to reach common goals.
+- Strong team orientation, including the ability to collaborate effectively within and across teams, functions, and sectors to reach common goals.